1. What is CalWORKs?

 The CalWORKs college program is required to process and submit your request for reimbursements and advances.
 Therefore, if you go to your GAIN services worker they will refer you back to our office.
 All Workshops are by appointment only.
 Please contact the front desk staff at (562) 860-2451 ext.
 2593 to schedule your workshop.
 Also remember to bring all requirement documentation in order to process your request without delay.
 For a list of required materials please visit our website at http://cms.cerritos.edu/calworks/educational-materials.htm

-Please make an appointment to meet with your CalWORKS counselor at (562) 860-2451 ext.
+Please make an appointment to meet with the CalWORKS Job Placement Technician Zoey Leon at (562) 860-2451 ext.
 2593 and let them know that you are interested.
 They will check your transcripts and file to see whether you qualify.
 All students interested in work-study will be required to attend the series of 6 Pre-Employment Preparation (PEP) workshops.

 PEP stand for Pre-Employment Preparation.
 PEP is a series of 6 workshops that are required for students wishing to participate in the Work-study program.
 If you received an invitation then you have inquired about the work-study program.